-Spectral deferred corrections (SDC) is a high-order iterative method developed by Dutt et al. \cite{Dutt2000}.
+Spectral deferred corrections (SDC) is a high-order iterative method developed by Dutt et al.\ \cite{Dutt2000}.
 It iteratively solves a series of error equations, and the current solution is corrected by adding the approximated error to the actual solution.
-In each iteration, the solution is computed via forward substitution where the solve of the system at each node has the same effort as computing an Euler step.
+In each iteration, the solution is computed via forward substitution where the solve of the system at each node has the same effort as computing a Euler step.
 For linear problems, SDC can be written as a preconditioned Richardson iteration \cite{Huang2006}.
 Each correction improves the order of the numerical solution by one, up to the maximum order of the underlying spectral quadrature rule \cite{Shu07}.
 In the last twenty-five years, a lot of work has been done on SDC.
-Splitting variants were developed for general ordinary differential equations (ODEs) \cite{Minion2003}, for fast- and slow wave problems \cite{Ruprecht2016}, and general implicit differential equations \cite{Bu2012} to improve the computational efficiency.
+Splitting variants were developed for general ordinary differential equations (ODEs) \cite{Minion2003}, for fast- and slow wave problems \cite{Ruprecht2016}, and general IDEs \cite{Bu2012} to improve computational efficiency.
 The idea of SDC was expanded to a grid hierarchy, which led to the multilevel SDC.
 The convergence of the scheme has been examined in \cite{Kremling2021} and has already been applied to evolution problems \cite{Pfister2025}.
-The parallel framework Parallel-Full-Approximation-Scheme-in-Space-and-Time (PFASST) is build on multilevel SDC that enables \textit{parallelization across the steps} \cite{Emmett2012}.
-In \cite{Speck2018}, a numerical strategy for computing coefficients for parallel preconditioners — used to \textit{parallelize SDC across the method} — was introduced, whereas \cite{Caklovic2025} proposes an analytical approach to obtain such coefficients.
-In \cite{Saupe2025}, steps towards SDC with adaptive step size were taken to make the scheme as computationally efficient as possible.
+The parallel framework Parallel-Full-Approximation-Scheme-in-Space-and-Time (PFASST) is built on multilevel SDC that enables \textit{parallelization across the steps} \cite{Emmett2012}.
+In \cite{Speck2018}, a numerical strategy was introduced to compute coefficients of preconditioners in diagonal form — used to \textit{parallelize SDC across the method} — was introduced, whereas \cite{Caklovic2025} proposes an analytical approach to obtain such coefficients.
+In \cite{Saupe2025}, steps towards SDC with adaptive step size were taken to make the simulation as computationally efficient as possible.
 Recent progress has been made in applying SDC to DAEs; Huang et al. \cite{Huang2007} introduced an SDC method for general IDEs \prettyref{eq:ide} that applies the correction procedure within the DAE.
-The problem is solved for the gradient of the numerical solution, and the numerical solution is then recovered by spectral integration.
-Another SDC variant suitable for semi-explicit DAEs is also proposed where numerical integration is only restricted to differential variables.
-This is more efficient because of the missing differential relation of the algebraic variables.
+The unknown solution can be expressed in terms of its derivative by the fundamental theorem of calculus, which becomes the new unknown of the problem.
+The solution is then recovered by spectral integration.
+The authors also propose another SDC variant suited for semi-explicit DAEs where numerical integration is only restricted to differential variables.
+This is more efficient because of the missing differential relation of the algebraic variables \cite{Huang2007}.
 In \cite{Qu2016}, a comprehensive analysis of the different SDC formulations is performed.
-Another possibility of treating the problem more efficiently is to split the equations into different parts that allows a implicit-explicit treatment \cite{Bu2012}.
-However, applying the implicit-explicit SDC method becomes inefficient for semi-explicit DAEs.
-Since there is no numerical integration necessary for the constraints, the solver requires higher computational costs than necessary.
+Another possibility of treating the problem is to split the equations into different parts, which allows an implicit-explicit (IMEX) treatment \cite{Bu2012}.
+As an important application in computational fluid dynamics, different time integration methods based on SDC are considered for the incompressible Navier-Stokes equations, which is a problem of index two \cite{MinionSaye2018}, \cite{Stiller2020}.